-• You will be reminded to please turn off or silence your electronics and put it out of sight

-- If a staff member asks for your electronic item, students will give the device to the staff member, your name will be put on the item, and it will be put in "Electronic Daycare" in the counseling office for the remainder of the day. - You will be able to pick up your electronic item at the end of the day. - If a student's device is chronically in the Electronic Daycare, SMS Administration will intervene in order to develop an individualized plan.
+- You will be reminded to please turn off or silence your electronics and put it out of sight for the day - If a staff member asks for your electronic item, students will give the device to the staff member, your name will be put on the item, and it will be put in "Electronic Daycare" located in the front office for the remainder of the day. - You will be able to pick up your electronic item at the front office at the end of the day. - After the fifth time the student will be invited to participate in a problem-solving circle during T-Bird time where they will identify barriers and develop solutions for the student to be successful with electronics at school.

 We believe all students can reach their potential when fully engaged in their learning with minimal distractions.
 We are committed to providing a safe learning environment where the students and adults are treated with respect and kindness.
 We have provided a copy of the FUSD electronic device policy to this notice, posted it on our website and have included it in our student handbooks.
-If you would like more information regarding the benefits and research around limited electronics use in schools, please visit, awayfortheday.org.
-If you have any questions, please contact one of the school administrators at SMS.
+If you would like more information regarding the benefits and research around limited electronics use in schools, please visit, awayfortheday.org

+If you have any questions, please contact one of the school administrators at MEMS.
 Thank you for your support and partnership in serving your student.